Overview of Projects

 • Extensive ground improvements to protect the plant from earthquake events and account for future sea level rise this century

-The Iona Island Wastewater Treatment Plant Projects are in the Early Works and Preliminary Design Phase, with work to prepare the site underway.
+The Iona Island Wastewater Treatment Plant Projects are now in the early works and preliminary design phase, with early works to prepare the site underway.

 • Clean out of treated sludge lagoons west of the existing treatment plant